doivglser/mindevenviro-fanciful/README.md

 - Debian 9 GNU/Linux Stretch: https://www.debian.org/releases/stretch/debian-installer/
 - While installing:

+  Choose a root and an user password,
+  Guided - use entire disk and set up envrypted LVM, Separate /home, /var, and /tmp partitions,
-  crypt your drive, don't choose any desktop or servers, but choose SSH-Server, choose a root and an user password.
+  Don't choose any desktop or servers, but standard system utilities.

 - Root access, to make an entry for $USER in the /etc/sudoers file
 - An Internet connection